handresen/mariagdkdoc/pages/clientapi/clientapi_elevationanalysis.md

             freesightObserver.VisibleColor = Colors.PowderBlue;
         }
     }

     _elevationAnalysisLayer.UpdateObserver(_selectedObserver);
 }
 ```

-By pressing the button, the hidden/visible will change between the two sets of colors ( and the default colors (Pink/PowderBlue and LightGray/DimGray) and the default colors.
+By pressing the button, the hidden/visible will change between the two sets of colors (and the default colors (Pink/PowderBlue and LightGray/DimGray) and the default colors.

 {% include image.html file="clientapi/elevationanalysis/elevationobserverfslteration.png" caption="Changing free sight properties" %}
-{{maria_gdk:programming:maria_2012_tutorial_html_m1ffabb63.png?direct|Free sight properties}}

 ### Max/min observers